-After a relatively dormant period, the Israel-Palestine conflict erupted into open war last week.
-Hamas in Gaza and the Israeli army are engaged in the first sustained exchange of rocket fire and airstrikes in seven years.
-The near-term cause of the fighting was a series of recent disputes over the usage of the Al-Aqsa Mosque and nearby Wailing Wall in Jerusalem, as Israel’s national holidays conflicted with the Muslim holy month of Ramadan.
+After a relatively dormant period, the Israel-Palestine conflict erupted into open war in May of 2021.
+Hamas in Gaza and the Israeli army engaged in the first sustained exchange of rocket fire and airstrikes in seven years.
+The near-term cause of the fighting was a series of disputes over the usage of the Al-Aqsa Mosque and nearby Wailing Wall in Jerusalem, as Israel’s national holidays conflicted with the Muslim holy month of Ramadan.

 Moreover, both the governments of Israel and the Palestinian Authority are weak in 2021, discouraging either side from compromise.
-Israeli Prime Minister Benjamin Netanyahu once again needs to attract far-right wing politicians to form a coalition government in Israel’s parliamentary system.
-The President of the Palestinian Authority, Mahmoud Abbas, recently canceled elections to avoid a potential loss.
+At that time, Israeli Prime Minister Benjamin Netanyahu failed to attract the necessary cohort of far-right wing politicians to form a coalition government in Israel’s parliamentary system.
+The President of the Palestinian Authority, Mahmoud Abbas, canceled elections to avoid a potential loss.
 This emboldened Hamas, which broke with Abbas’ party Fatah in 2007 and has remained in sole control of Gaza since that time.

 Audio brought to you by curio.io

 However, the most important long-term factor has been the continuing Israeli efforts to displace Palestinian residents of the occupied Palestine territories and to settle Israeli citizens in their place.
 Israel occupied the Palestinian territories of Gaza and the West Bank in the 1967 war, which had been formerly under the administration of Egypt and Jordan, respectively.
 Israel has permitted hundreds of thousands of settlers to make land claims based on pre-1948 ownership in these territories, and to establish entirely new communities on land claimed by the state in the intervening decade.
 The UN has formally denounced this policy as a violation of international law.